-As mentioned above, as at 31 December 2023, the ARC comprised three (3) Independent NEDs, including the Chairperson of the ARC, and two (2) Non-Independent NEDs, and at present, the ARC comprises three (3) Independent NEDs, including the Chairperson of the ARC, and one (1) Non-Independent NED.
+As mentioned above, as at 31 December 2024, the ARC comprised three (3) Independent NEDs, including the Chairperson of the ARC, and one (1) Non-Independent NED.

-The ARC members as at 31 December 2023, who collectively bring with them recent and relevant managerial and professional expertise in accounting and related financial management domains, are as follows:
+The ARC members as at 31 December 2024, who collectively bring with them recent and relevant managerial and professional expertise in accounting and related financial management domains, are as follows:

-Ms Lee Sok Koon, Chairperson of the ARC, is an Independent Non-Executive Director of the Company.
+(i) Ms Lee Sok Koon, Chairperson of the ARC, is an Independent NED of the Company.
 She is also a member of the TIC.
-She is also an Independent Non-Executive Director of Japan Foods Holding Ltd. Lum Chang Holdings Ltd and Mooreast Holdings Ltd, all public listed companies on the SGX-ST, and an honorary member of the Fundraising Committee of Singapore Arts School Ltd, Singapore's first pre-tertiary specialised arts school.
-Ms Lee is an Independent Director of NUS America Foundation, Inc., a tax exempt public charity in the United States of America, and a member of the Finance and Investment Committee of the Singapore Island Country Club from 5 October 2021 to 29 September 2023.
-Ms Lee was the Director of Operations in the Development Office of the National University of Singapore from May 2012 to August 2017.
-Prior to this appointment, Ms Lee was the Finance Director of Lum Chang Holdings Ltd and L.C.
-Development Ltd (now known as AF Global
+She is also an Independent Non-Executive Director of Lum Chang Holdings Ltd, Mooreast Holdings Ltd, and Jason Marine Group Limited, all public listed companies on the SGX-ST, and an honorary member of the Fundraising Committee of Singapore Arts School Ltd,